muhamedkrbalo/Task--qTech/README.md

 - Daily forecast list.
 - Weather notifications every 30 or 60 minutes, even if the app is closed or in background.

 🛠️ Packages Used
-دد

 Package Description

 sensors_plus	Reads step-related data from the device’s accelerometer.